chandramoulisangabathula01/timetale-magic-53/public/documentation.md

 - Free periods are distributed appropriately
 - Breaks and lunch periods are scheduled

-### Manual Scheduling
-For fine-tuning, the system provides a grid interface where administrators can:
-- Drag and drop subjects into time slots
-- Assign free periods (library, sports, etc.)
-- Manually resolve conflicts
-- Clear individual slots

 ### Printing and Exporting
 Each user role has access to specialized printing functionality: